mo-kasiri/catch_ball/README.md

 # InsectKiller
+this is a game
 A game with opencv, mediapipe and pygame